AmberC0209/PaddleX/docs/pipeline_deploy/service_deploy.en.md

 ### 1.3 Call the Service

-Please refer to the **"Development Integration/Deployment"** section in the usage tutorials for each pipeline.
+Please refer to the <b>"Development Integration/Deployment"</b> section in the usage tutorials for each pipeline.

 <table>
 <thead>